 South America or India

-My husband and I are looking for a 2-3 week holiday.
+My husband and I are looking for a 2-3 week vacation.
 We prefer to travel Sep - early Dec and our interests include wildlife, photography, local markets, colonial places, exploring local life, learning about local people and customs.
-We want some luxury as part of the holiday (near the end) but we don't do beach holidays.
+We want some luxury as part of the vacation (near the end) but we don't do beach vacations.
 We've already been with Audley to Borneo, Sri Lanka and Costa Rica and our budget is around £3k per person.

 During the months of September through to early December there are a few key destinations that we feel may be suitable for you, based on the preferences you have outlined - Brazil, Guatemala or India.